 To increase timely access to the appropriate level of care for youth and families, the capacity of the children's mental health delivery system must expand.
-Capacity shortfalls exist in preventive services, outpatient and intensive community services, and residential services.
+Capacity shortfalls exist at both the individual direct service professional and health care facility levels. in preventive services, outpatient and intensive community services, and residential services.

 The lack of in-state psychiatric residential treatment facility capacity drives Montana children and families to seek care out of state.
 Insufficiently trained workforce availability continues to prohibit providers from offering more services.
-The Commission will continue to focus on targeted workforce development, which is an approach to strengthen our system of care for youth and families by improving the skills, knowledge, and competency of frontline service providers.
+PPHHSThe Commission will continue to focus on targeted workforce development, which is an approach to strengthen our system of care for youth and families by improving the skills, knowledge, and competency of frontline service providers.

 Family focused home, school-based, and community services and widespread preventive services should continue to be prioritized.
-Increasing access to preventive services and high-quality, family-focused, community-based services, will positively impact on child and family well-being by supporting families to keep children in their homes, neighborhood schools, and communities.
+Increasing access to preventive services and high-quality, family-focused, community-based services, such as keepingwill positively impact on child and family well-being by supporting families to keep children in their homes, neighborhood schools, and communities has a positive effect on child and family well-being.
 These circumstances permit children to be able to retain critical bonds with natural supports, including friends, family members, and faith or community-based organizations, which can offer additional positive informal supports to the child and family.